joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 Whilst the PCB layout tool tries to prevent you from making mistakes, they always happen so it's best practice to run Design Rule Checks (DRC) before ordering boards.

-- Run DRC, and check there are not any errors.
-If so fix them and run DRC until they are all clear.
+- Run DRC, and check there for errors.
+If there are errors, fix them and run DRC until they are all clear.
 - Due to the artwork on the badge, it's normal to get a warning about "Silkscreen clipped my solder mask" due to the location of the SAO connector.

 ![running drc](drc_run.png)